w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

-* design user interfaces that support keyboard navigation through and inside custom components, for example:
+* create designs that support keyboard navigation through and inside custom components, for example:
   * using the tab key to move through different components
   * using the enter key to enter a specific component and to select a specific item on a component
-  * using the arrow keys to move through list items and grid cells
+  * using the arrow keys to move through elements inside components, such as application menus, dialogs, list items and grid cells
   * using the escape key to exit components
   * using first letter navigation to jump to specific pieces of data in lists and grids
   * specific keyboard shortcuts to support efficiency
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
-* apply keyboard shortcuts that avoid conflicts with the operating system, browser, and assistive technologies when possible, and cooperate with developers to provide mechanisms to remap or disable conflicting shortcuts
+* create designs that avoid keyboard shortcut conflicts with the operating system, browser, and assistive technologies when possible, and cooperate with developers to provide mechanisms to remap or disable conflicting shortcuts
 * define mechanisms to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
 * provide focus indicators for complex widgets that are visible and that have appropriate contrast ratios
 * describe related requirements for developers to implement keyboard support for components that accept user input